hynek/characteristic/docs/api.rst

       >>> ic.foo = "not bar"
       Traceback (most recent call last):
         ...
-      TypeError: Attribute 'foo' of class 'ImmutableClass' is immutable.
+      AttributeError: Attribute 'foo' of class 'ImmutableClass' is immutable.

    Please note, that that doesn't mean that the attributes themselves are immutable too: